common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-17/final/en/bbl.md

 <!-- A list in the format of: Your Name <email@email.com> -->

 ### Funding
+This dataset was partially funded by the *Open Multilingual Speech Fund* managed by Mozilla Common Voice.
 <!-- {{FUNDING_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- If you received any funding, you can include the acknowledgement here -->